GloriaOlaleye/gloriaolaleye.github.io/README.md

 Members have almost steady average trip duration throughout the year, week and day.
 Averagely, there was  a significant increase in the trip duration for casual riders during spring and summer.
 Between 10am and 4pm, the average trip duration of casual riders is 3x that of members with slight increase in the morning.

-It can be concluded that casual riders travel longer than members while members make more trips than casual riders.

    ![image](https://github.com/GloriaOlaleye/gloriaolaleye.github.io/blob/main/pictures/x.png)